bengourley/Cap/log.md

 Progress: Updated tests.
 Moved to new test framework.

 Objectives: Continue progress on compiler, factor out code generation and because a modifier needs to modify the AST

+*6/02/12*

+No meeting.

+Progress: Code generation moved into generators object.

+Objectives: Continue adding features to generator

+*13/02/12*

+No meeting.

+Progress: Adding functionality to generators.

+Objectives: Implement block scoping and 'local' to prevent overwriting vars outside scope